daiaventureira/img-repo/README.md

 ## Instalation

-First you need to clone this repository to your machine, to do so, run:
+First you need to clone this repository to your machine.
+To do so, run:

 ```bash
 $ git clone git@github.com:daiaventureira/img-repo.git